How to Become a Police Officer in Delaware

 New Castle County

 The New Castle County Sheriff carries out duties for the state and federal court systems such as delivering subpoenas and also conducts sales of foreclosure properties.
-The current sheriff is Scott T. Phillips.

 The Sussex County Sheriff’s Office serves court papers and administers property sales for mortgage foreclosures, delinquent taxes, and other court orders.